MastarCheeze/study-notes/physics/answer-bank.md

 ### What is magnetic field?
 Region which magnetic pole experiences force

+### What is e.m.f.?
+Energy supplied to drive 1C of charge

 ### How is current/voltage induced?
 - **Magnetic field lines cut**
 - Current/voltage **induced**